udexon/PhoStudio/README.md

 # PhoStudio
-PhoStudio --- A Poor Men's Video / Audio Editing Tool
+PhoStudio --- A Poor Man's Video / Audio Editing Tool

 YouTube video demo:
 - https://youtu.be/GDjssMFEVjM

 Blender is very powerful video and audio editing tool, but perhaps too complex for beginners to pick up quickly.

-Our long term plan: PhoStudio will use Phoscript to ___simplify Blender Python programming___, by using commands in Reverse Polish Notations, such as:
+Our long term plan:

+- PhoStudio will use Phoscript to ___simplify Blender Python programming___, by using commands in Reverse Polish Notations, such as:
 ```
 1 rec:
 w h x y crop: